dxnn/bogomoji/README.md

 - Massage the ratchet system -- maybe a leaky integrator over hits adjusts the mean of a normal distribution for drawing size?
 Probably need to adjust variance over time as well.
 - Parallelize by using offscreen canvas and workers
-- Fix the weird flicker for tall emoji when they first appear
+- Fix the weird flicker for some tall emoji when they first appear
 - Modularize the code so it can be imported into other programs
-- Expand the emoji set, e.g. with colour combinations
+- Expand the emoji set, e.g. with Fitzpatrick modifiers
-- Maybe add some more UI controls or something
+- Maybe add some UI controls or something
 - Make these issues instead of todos
 - Make some video captures of the process
 - Add more examples (maybe a page of good examples, with thumbnails)

 PRs welcome.
-Please keep it simple, and don't reformat (however much your devices may want you to).
+Please keep it simple.
 Also, if you'd like to adopt this repo, it's looking for a good home.
 It's housebroken and has all its shots.

 ### Observations